 Recovery from Liposuction Surgery

-Naturally, the amount of time it takes for your recovery varies greatly among individuals.
-The first few days after surgery, you will need to rest and also keep the affected body part elevated if possible.
+Naturally, the amount of time it takes to recover varies greatly among individuals.
+The first few days after surgery, you will need to rest and keep the affected body part elevated if possible.
 You will not be able to take aspirin or certain anti-inflammatory medications.
 You most likely will wear a compression garment and you may experience varying degrees of swelling and bruising during the first 48 hours following surgery, Bruising typically disappears within seven to ten days and stitches are usually removed within a week of surgery.
 Straining, bending over and lifting should be avoided during the early postoperative period.
-In many instances, you will be able to resume most of your normal activities within ten days or less.
+In many instances, you can resume most of your normal activities within ten days or less.

 Your Consultation with Dr. Rottman

-During your consultation, Dr. Rottman will talk with you about whether you are a good candidate for liposuction, your expectations, and what to expect during and after the procedure.
+During your consultation, Dr. Rottman will discuss whether you are a good candidate for liposuction, your expectations, and what to expect during and after the procedure.
 Please contact us to schedule your appointment at either of our convenient Baltimore locations.